 What is group therapy?

 Group therapy involves meeting with one or two therapists and a small group of other individuals (usually between 2 and 5 other people) who are coping with similar concerns.
 The therapists will lead the group through skill-building exercises and discussions.
 Group members can provide one another with support, new ideas for coping, and a chance to practice new skills and behaviors.
-We offer Cognitive Behavioral Therapy group for adults and a social skills/ friendship group for elementary and middle school children.
-We are currently not accepting new clients for Dialectical Behavior Therapy.
+We offer Dialectical Behavior Therapy and Cognitive Behavioral Therapy group for adults and a social skills/ friendship group for elementary and middle school children.
 Please call the Clinic office for further information about our current group offerings.

 What is assessment?